pranaya247/CODETECH-Task1/README.md

 # CODETECH-Task1
+Name: Dhanapally Pranaya

+Company: CodeTech IT Solutions

+ID:CT08DS7586

+Domain: Software Development

+Duration: August to september 2024

+Mentor: Shravani gouni

+Overview of Project
-Online Shoppee - E-commerce Website
+Project:Online Shoppee - E-commerce Website

-Overview:
+Objective:
 Online Shoppee is an e-commerce website that allows users to browse and purchase various products online.
 The website is designed to mimic the layout and functionality of popular online shopping websites like Amazon.

 Features